sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Ex2Task6" />
 #### Task 6 - A Lap Around the Customer Manager Application ####

 1. Press **CTRL+SHIFT+B** to build the solution.
-Make sure the Metro Style application project is selected as the startup project.
+Make sure the Windows 8 Style UI application project is selected as the startup project.

 1. Press **F5** to run the solution.